alexandraldavis/blog/content/post/eine-geistige-heimat/index.md

 I felt that difference when I returned to the Newark airport yesterday.

 My trip culminated with a visit to the Reichstag building on my final night.
 What an architectural feat.

+{{< figure src="reichstag6.jpeg" width="400px" >}}

+{{< figure src="reichstag7.jpeg" width="400px" >}}

+{{< figure src="reichstag3.jpeg" width="400px" >}}

+{{< figure src="reichstag.jpeg" width="400px" >}}

+{{< figure src="reichstag8.jpeg" width="400px" >}}

 More importantly, that sense of belonging seeped into my bones more at that time than at any other.
 I imagine some Germans would scoff at this, as Berlin is arguably the least German of all places in the country.
 But I think that this is precisely why I felt like I belonged: I am not German, and neither are many who call Berlin home.
 In fact, countless eastern Europeans live in Berlin.
 I encountered many people who looked like me and was even approached for this reason.

+{{< figure src="reichstag5.jpeg" width="400px" >}}

+{{< figure src="reichstag4.jpeg" width="400px" >}}

 More generally, Berlin and Germany as a whole welcome people from different countries.
 This is not to say there are no discrimination issues there.
 But I felt like I have made a mental home in Germany for an eternity and that the country offers so much in return, even though Germany is not my Heimat.
 I could walk around and feel eine geistige Heimat.